hexagontk/hexagon/readme.md

 ## Guides

+* HTTP routing and HTML templates.
+* Serialization and storage of data.
+* Asynchronous communication through events.
+* Task scheduling using Cron expressions.

-* [Services]: explains how to create, build, run and package your services.
+* [Services]: explains how to create, build, test, package and run your services.
 * [HTTP]: describes how to use Web routing and filters for HTTP services.

-* [Serialization]: helper methods to serialize/deserialize `data classes` using different formats.
+* [Serialization]: details how to serialize/deserialize object instances using different formats.
-* [Storage]: utilities to persist Kotlin objects into data stores.
+* [Storage]: gives an overview of how to store data using different data stores.

 * [Events]: support asynchronous communication with events through message brokers.
 * [Configuration]: allow the configuration of the engine by using YAML files.
 * [Scheduling]: supports the execution of tasks periodically using Cron expressions.